browserslist/browserslist/README.md

 ## Config File

 Browserslist’s config should be named `browserslist` and have browsers queries split by a new line.
-You can write a comment after `#`:
+Comments starts with `#` symbol:

 ```yaml
 # Browsers that we support